katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

             <p>For a more complete listing of options, see <a href="https://docs.docker.com/engine/reference/commandline/container_run/">the official Docker documentation</a> on the <code class="language-plaintext highlighter-rouge">docker run</code> command.</p>

             <p>To test that X11-forwarding works, start the ROOT program by typing <code class="language-plaintext highlighter-rouge">root</code> in the container prompt.
-In ROOT prompts , type <code class="language-plaintext highlighter-rouge">TBrowser t</code> to open the ROOT graphical window.
+If ROOT prompts , type <code class="language-plaintext highlighter-rouge">TBrowser t</code> to open the ROOT graphical window.
 If the graphical window opens you are all set and you can exit from ROOT either by choosing the option from the TBrowser window or by typing <code class="language-plaintext highlighter-rouge">.q</code> in the ROOT prompt.</p>

             <p>Make sure that you can copy instructions from a browser page to the container terminal.
 One thing you can try is <code class="language-plaintext highlighter-rouge">Shift+Ctrl+V</code> when pasting into your container terminal, rather than <code class="language-plaintext highlighter-rouge">Ctrl-V</code>.
 That sometimes will work.
 If not, you will see later in these instructions how to pass files from your local computer to the container.</p>